RaSi96/uoe-submissions/README.md

     $> make -C module-mthm003/coursework-1 clean
     ```

+You can also navigate to each (sub-)directory and run `make` from there if you prefer not to do it from root-level; it's the same.
 Compiled PDFs will appear in their specific `module-<code>/coursework-<N>/` folder.
 The root-level [`Makefile`](https://github.com/RaSi96/uoe-submissions/blob/dev/Makefile) also has commented instructions how to build submission PDFs.